Rider’s guide to motorcycle safety

 - ¾, or open face helmets, are similar to full helmets but trade face and chin protection for greater visibility and ventilation.

-- ½ helmets are another option but are not recommended, as they offer less protection than other helmets, according to the NHTSA.
+- ½ helmets are another option but are not recommended, as they offer less protection than other helmets.

 Dress in protective gear